biati-digital/nova-php-cs-fixer/phpcsfixer.novaextension/README.md

 This is an extension for Nova to format PHP files on save or by command, it can handle HTML inside the PHP code.

+## Features

+-   Works out of the box no need to install anything
+-   HTML support, it can handle files with inline HTML
+-   Many options to customize the formatter the way you want
+-   Format on save, using a command or right click

 ## Before Start

-If you are using Prettier by alexanderweiss make sure to go to Prettier Preferences and in the section **Ignored Syntaxes** make sure to select PHP.
+If you are using Prettier by Alexander Weiss make sure to go to Prettier Preferences and in the section **Ignored Syntaxes** select PHP.

 ## Configuration